-Hilary Duke was awarded a Leakey Foundation Research Grant in the fall of 2016 for her project entitled “Taking shape: Investigating the earliest Acheulean at Kokiselei, Kenya (1.8-1.76Ma).”
+Hilary Duke of Stony Brook University was awarded a Leakey Foundation Research Grant in the fall of 2016 for her project entitled “Taking shape: Investigating the earliest Acheulean at Kokiselei, Kenya (1.8-1.76Ma).”
 Last year we shared a summary of her work.
 Here she updates us on her progress!

 My fieldwork takes place in the city of Nairobi, Kenya at the National Museums of Kenya (NMK).
 The NMK holds hundreds of archaeological collections from excavations that have taken place all across the country.
 Some of these collections were excavated decades ago, but they hold enormous potential for current paleoanthropological research.